nipuniuthpala/LPGTest/README.md

 # LPGTest

-For the Frontend test scenarios I have used Cypress tool with Cucumber installations
+For the Frontend test scenarios I have used Cypress tool with Cucumber installations used javascript.

-Wrote test scenarios as Feature files
+Wrote test scenarios as Feature files using gherkin cucumber.

 Cover the flows of checking out holiday passes in different ways/flows